asvid/asvid.github.io/about.md

 ### Technologies

-Random order list of tech I like to use
+Alphabetically ordered list of tech I like to use

 <div class="chipsContainer">
     <div class="row">